Paul Rooney (artist)

 Paul Rooney (born 1967 in Liverpool) is an English artist who works with music and words, primarily through installations and records.

 He studied painting at Edinburgh College of Art.
-In the late 1990s his art practice shifted from painting to music, initially with the band Rooney and their three experimental lo-fi punk pop albums about everyday life.
-His work later focussed on music within gallery installations, performances and video works.
+In the late 1990s his art practice shifted from painting to video and music, initially with the artist group Common Culture and then the band Rooney.
+His work later focussed on sound and music within video works, installations and performances.

-His art works often explore the difficulties inherent in the representation of 'place'.
-The curator Claire Doherty wrote that: "Rooney asserts [the] occupation of place through real and fictional occurrences, acknowledging the overlooked and proposing the equal status of urban myth and lived experience."
+His art works often explore the difficulties inherent in the representation of place, mixing unreliable narratives of personal experience and urban myth.

-Rooney was the winner of Art Prize North in 2003, the Northern Art Prize in 2008, and the Morton Award for Lens Based Work in 2012.
+Awards include an Abbey Award in Painting at The British School at Rome in 1995, Art Prize North in 2003, the Northern Art Prize in 2008, and the Morton Award for Lens Based Work (2012).
 His works have been purchased for the Arts Council Collection and through the Contemporary Art Society Acquisitions Scheme.

 Work

 The three CD music albums released from 1998 to 2000 under the band name Rooney (not the later US band of the same name) were broadcast by BBC Radio 1 (John Peel Show) amongst others, and the track Went to Town reached number 44 in John Peel's Festive Fifty of 1998.
-All of the Rooney songs were centred around lyrics describing banal events, everyday objects or mundane jobs, with home-recorded lo-fi music exalting/disrupting these observations in various ways.
-As well as a solo recording project, Rooney became a live band in time to record a Peel session in 1999, but the project ended after a third album was released in 2000.
+Rooney became a live band in time to record a Peel session in 1999.